FuelLabs/sway/docs/src/introduction/sway-toolchain.md

 ## Forc (`forc`)

 The "Fuel Orchestrator" [Forc](https://github.com/FuelLabs/sway/tree/master/forc) is our equivalent of Rust's [Cargo](https://doc.rust-lang.org/cargo/).
 It is the primary entry point for creating, building, testing, and deploying Sway projects.
-The next pages in this section will introduce how to use Forc.

 ## Sway Language Server (`forc lsp`)